 Why this course?

-The Northbrook MET Access to Social Sciences course is a one-year course that prepares you for entry into Higher Education for a range of professions, such as Primary teaching, Social Work, Psychology and Criminology.
+The Northbrook MET Access to Social Sciences course is a one-year course that prepares you for entry into Higher Education for a range of professions, such as primary teaching, social work, psychology and criminology.

 The Access course is an ideal route to university for students who do not have the traditional entry requirements.

 Our unit combinations of academic, psychology and sociology related topics will help you return to study and prepare you for your chosen degree.
 You'll be supported with your UCAS application and we will help prepare you for university admissions interviews.

 Views Veronika RiseboroughI honestly believe that your feedback and help from last year has prepared me so well for university.
 Everything you said last year about the Access course, how it will prepare us, has come true.